-Cookies set by the website owner (in this case, www.shangjenyuan.com) are called 'first party cookies'.
-Cookies set by parties other than the website owner are called 'third party cookies'.
-Third-party cookies enable third party features or functionality to be provided on or through the website (e.g., advertising, interactive content and analytics).
-The parties that set these third party cookies can recognise your computer both when it visits the website in question and also when it visits certain other websites.
+Cookies set by the website owner (in this case, www.shangjenyuan.com) are called "first-party cookies."
+Cookies set by parties other than the website owner are called "third-party cookies."
+Third-party cookies enable third-party features or functionality to be provided on or through the website (e.g., advertising, interactive content, and analytics).
+The parties that set these third-party cookies can recognize your computer both when it visits the website in question and also when it visits certain other websites.

 We use first-party and third-party cookies for several reasons.
-Some cookies are required for technical reasons in order for our Websites to operate, and we refer to these as 'essential' or 'strictly necessary' cookies.
-Other cookies also enable us to track and target the interests of our users to enhance the experience on our Websites.
-This data is used to deliver customised content and promotions within the www.shangjenyuan.com Website to customers whose behaviour indicates that they are interested in a particular subject area.
-Third parties serve cookies through our Websites for advertising, analytics and other purposes.
+Some cookies are required for technical reasons for our websites to operate, and we refer to these as "essential" or "strictly necessary" cookies.
+Other cookies also enable us to track and target the interests of our users to enhance the experience on our websites.
+This data is used to deliver customized content and promotions within the www.shangjenyuan.com website to customers whose behavior indicates that they are interested in a particular subject area.
+Third parties serve cookies through our websites for advertising, analytics, and other purposes.
 This is described in more detail below.

 What types of cookies do we use, and how do we use them?

-The specific types of first and third-party cookies served through our Websites and the purposes they perform.
+The specific types of first- and third-party cookies served through our websites and the purposes they perform are as follows:

 Marketing Cookies: These cookies are used to track advertising effectiveness to provide a more relevant service and deliver better ads to suit your interests.

-Functional Cookies: These cookies collect data to remember choices users make to improve and give a more personalised experience.
+Functional Cookies: These cookies collect data to remember choices users make to improve and give a more personalized experience.

-Analytics Cookies: These cookies help us to understand how visitors interact with our website, discover errors and provide a better overall analytics.
+Analytics Cookies: These cookies help us understand how visitors interact with our website, discover errors, and provide better overall analytics.

 How can I control cookies?